 - Click the Advanced button.

-CPU-Z is a fantastic free utility for identifying not only your graphics card and video memory information but also other important system information.
-Follow the steps below to determine how much video memory you have installed on your video card.
+CPU-Z is a fantastic, free utility for not only locating the amount of memory on your GPU, but other important system information.
+Follow the steps below to determine how much video memory your video adapter has.

 - Download and install CPU-Z

 - Open CPU-Z.